weaveworks-guides/weave-net-legacy/weave-and-docker-platform/4-machine-weaveproxy-swarm-compose.md

 ## Next steps

-Next, you can deploy a cluster in public cloud, which should be pretty simple and you should be able to simply set the `DOCKER_MACHINE_DRIVER` and provider-specific environment variables prior to running `./1-machine-create.sh`.
+Next, you can deploy a cluster in public cloud, which should be pretty simple and you should be able to just set the `DOCKER_MACHINE_DRIVER` and a few provider-specific environment variables prior to running `./1-machine-create.sh`, but make sure to [cleanup VirtualBox VMs first](#cleanup).

-For example, in for Microsoft Azure it should be anought set the following
+For example, for Microsoft Azure it should be enought set the following

     export DOCKER_MACHINE_DRIVER="azure"
     export AZURE_SUBSCRIPTION_CERT="/path/to/mycert.pem"